Konntroll/DraftSim_v0.1B/README.md

 # DraftSim_v0.1B

+Magic the Gathering draft simulator in PHP using OOP, JavaScript, and MySQL

 This is the second iteration of my Magic draft simulator (version 0.1B).
 It is similar to version 0.1A in some respects but differs a good deal in many others.

 Designed to work with the Kaladesh set of Magic cards this program is ”hardwired" for the set and would be impossible to use properly with a different set without major rewrites.
 This is due to substantial changes in the pick mechanism that were implemented to refine the card picking process and make it a bit more realistic and consistent.
 The program makes wide use of objects to facilitate evaluations and tracking of player and card pick data.